-The Doctor: If your baby’s hiccups seem to never stop on their own even when you’re giving all of this the time it needs to sort itself out (which usually happens in most cases), then it may be time for you to have your baby checked out by a doctor.
+If your baby’s hiccups seem to never stop on their own even when you’re giving all of this the time it needs to sort itself out (which usually happens in most cases), then it may be time for you to have your baby checked out by a doctor.

 It will greatly help your pediatrician out if you take notes about your baby’s hiccups when they happened.